kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		thread.start();
 		```
 #### How to stop a thread
 - method `stop()` should not be used and it's there for legacy, backward compatibility reasons.
-	- should use `interrupt()` method, it will not stop the thread but merely send a signal to the task the thread is running and telling it that it is time for this task to stop itself.
+- should use `interrupt()` method, **it will not stop the thread but merely send a signal to the task the thread is running and telling it that it is time for this task to stop itself**.
 - The code of the task should call `isInterrupted()` to terminate itself
 	- if the thread was not interrupted, do what the task should do
 	- if the thread was interrupted, then should stop the task, cleaning all the resource I have opened.
 	- if the thread is blocked, or waiting, then the corresponding method will throw an InterruptedException, such as method `wait()/notify(),join()` throws the InterruptedException
 	```
 	Runnable task = () -> {
 		while(!Thread.currentThread().isInterrupted()) {